octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 const captain_full_name : full_name = ("Roger", "Johnson")
 ```

-> Note that you are not force to give them names by type aliasing,
+> Note that you are not forced to give them names by type aliasing,
 > and you could have done that instead:
 > ```js
 > const captain_full_name : (string * string) = ("Roger", "Johnson")